 This web site came about because of a discussion about openness.

-At the start of the Digital Futures course, the teachers’ plan was to open the course site itself (hosted in Moodle), so we could make all the content pages open.
+At the start of the Digital Futures course in 2017, the teachers’ plan was to open the course site itself (hosted in Moodle), so we could make all the content pages open.
 We also wanted to open some of the content-related discussion forums.
 In Moodle, guests would be able to browse and read the forum content, but not post or reply.
 As the course got under way, we opened a thread to discuss this with the course participants and get their views.

 Our main objective in proposing to open discussion as well as content was to share the work we were doing and ideas we were developing more widely – we think there is real value in the topics of the course and a need for space for critical engagement about education futures.
 In addition, as much of the work we were doing was building towards Open Educational Resources (OER), we wanted to make more of the developing ideas accessible, too.
 In part to fit in with the University’s “Near Future Teaching” project, we wanted to let people around the University access something of the course, and also share it more widely within our networks.
 We thought people might be curious and want to learn more about what some of the possibilities and issues in this ‘futures thinking’ space.
 There was also a lot of interest in open educational practice (Cronin 2017) at the time the course was running, and making our Moodle site partially open could serve as one example of how this could work.